PrisDen/Trednece-engine/README.md

 - Enhance WebSocket client UX and add server-sent events fallback.
 - Build more contract tests for branch/loop semantics.
 - Introduce role-based access control and API tokens.

+## Security Notes
+- Branch/loop expressions are parsed via a restricted AST evaluator (no builtins, no attribute access), but still treat inputs as untrusted; prefer a DSL for multi-tenant scenarios.
+- No authentication or rate limiting is enabled; add before exposing publicly.
+- In-memory stores and WebSocket streams are unauthenticated; consider auth tokens and transport security.

 ## Interview Defense Notes
 - Emphasize Pydantic state for schema guarantees and FastAPI interop.